 Customary hypnotic doses of thiopental leave airway reflexes largely intact, and bronchospasm may occur if instrumentation of the airway is attempted.
 It has long been recognized that thiopental per se was not the cause of bronchospasm and is therefore not contraindicated in patients with airway disease.
-Actually, thiopental infusions $(1.5-2.0 \text{ mg} \cdot \text{kg}^{-1} \cdot \text{h}^{-1})$ have been used during mechanical ventilation for status asthmaticus (26).
+Actually, thiopental infusions (1.5 to 2.0 mg \cdot kg-1 \cdot h-1) have been used during mechanical ventilation for status asthmaticus (26).

 The bronchodilating actions of ketamine have been touted since its early clinical use and are largely attributed to release of endogenous catecholamines because the effects are eliminated by β -adrenergic blockade (27).
-Clinical data identifying bronchodilating actions of ketamine in humans are scant and largely subjective.
+Actual clinical data identifying bronchodilating actions of ketamine in humans are rather scant and largely subjective.
 The apparent inhibition of muscarinic receptors by ketamine suggests that some of the clinical effects may result from this mechanism as well (28).

-Brown and Wagner (29) most recently showed, in sheep, that the bronchoprotective effects of both ketamine and propofol result from a neurally mediated mechanism, i.e., a diminished response to vagal stimulation.
+Brown and Wagner (29) most recently showed in sheep that the bronchoprotective effects of both ketamine and propofol result from a neurally mediated mechanism, i.e., a diminished response to vagal stimulation.
 Direct effects on airway smooth muscle occur as well but only at concentrations well above those of clinical relevance.

 Propofol, another short-acting anesthetic, has undergone extensive hemodynamic investigation but scant clinical study of its effects on airway functions.
-In patients who required ventilation for acute respiratory failure, consistent decreases in airway resistance were noted after propofol administration (30).
+In patients requiring ventilation for acute respiratory failure, consistent decreases in airway resistance were noted after propofol administration (30).
 These results suggest that propofol may be useful for induction of anesthesia in the patient at risk for bronchospasm.
-Clinical observations in asymptomatic asthmatics (31) also suggest that this might indeed be the case largely because of profound depression of airway reflexes with propofol.
-Etomidate, however, is as ineffective in blunting airway reflexes as thiopental (32).
+Preliminary observations in asymptomatic asthmatics (31) also suggest that this might indeed be the case largely because of profound depression of airway reflexes with propofol.
+Etomidate, however, is as ineffective as thiopental in blunting airway reflexes (32).